lukso-network/docs/docs/guides/universal-profile/04-interact-with-contracts.md

 # Interact with other contracts

-In this guide, you will learn how to use your Universal Profile to interact with any other smart contract (like if you were using a regular Externally Owned Account).
+In this guide, we will learn how to use our Universal Profile to interact with any other smart contract (like if we were using a regular Externally Owned Account).

 ## Introduction

-We have seen in the previous example how to send LYX from your UP via the [`execute(...)`](../../contracts/erc725-account.md#execute) function.
+We have seen in the previous example how to send LYX from our UP via the [`execute(...)`](../../contracts/erc725-account.md#execute) function.

-This function offers a fourth parameter: `_data`, that provides a lot of flexibility when interacting from your UP.
+This function offers a fourth parameter: `_data`, that provides a lot of flexibility when interacting from our UP.
 The `_data` parameter is especially useful when the `_to` recipient is a smart contract.

-To make your UP call a function on a specific contract deployed on the network, the parameters of the `execute(...)` function will be as follow:
+To make our UP call a function on a specific contract deployed on the network, the parameters of the `execute(...)` function will be as follow:

 - `_operation`: `0` (for `CALL`).
-- `_to`: the `address` of the smart contract you want to interact with.
+- `_to`: the `address` of the smart contract we want to interact with.
 - `_value_`: empty (0).
 - `_data`: the abi-encoded function name + arguments, to to be run at the `_to` contract address.
 - Let's imagine a smart contract `targetContract` deployed on the network.
-You want your UP to call the function `myCoolFunction` on this contract.
-You will have to:
+We want our UP to call the function `myCoolFunction` on this contract.
+We will have to:

-1. abi-encode the function call with the parameters you want to pass.
+1. abi-encode the function call with the parameters we want to pass.
 2. pass this payload as the fourth argument `_data` of the `.execute` function.

 <Tabs>